 1982.
 Lechlade Road looking back towards the junction with Gloucester Street and Gravel Walk.
-On left is the entrance to the Quaker Chapel.
-The large showroom window on the right was originally the site of A.E.
-Baker & Sons (est. 1907 – to at least 1973), builders & decorators, blacksmiths, wheelwright, funeral directors, monumental masons, and private chapel of rest.
+On left is the entrance to the Quaker Chapel at #4.
+The large showroom window on the right at #1 was originally the site of Arthur E. Baker & Sons (est. 1907 – to at least 1973), builders & decorators, blacksmiths, wheelwright, funeral directors, monumental masons, and private chapel of rest.
 The last blacksmith was Cecil Drew and the last mason was Ken Baker.
 It became a car showroom, then a pine furniture shop and finally an antique centre, Auntie’s Emporium.
-The next house is the Ilott family home, previously a small sweet shop run by Mrs. Hunt and followed by her daughter Mrs Ilott.
+The next house is the Llott family home, previously a small sweet shop run by Mrs. Hunt and followed by her daughter Mrs Llott.
 The Duke of Wellington pub is off photo to the right.
 A business advertising fertilizers for sale and owned by W. Indge was somewhere here in 1919.